 The BMAT website also has a number of helpful resources available for students as well, such as BMAT past papers and other useful resources for students.
 Other materials are also available, such as books and intensive courses.

 Universities constantly chop and change their application processes and their admissions criteria, so it can be common for universities to drop the requirement for the BMAT.

-These are the universities that generally require the BMAT prior to application
+These are the universities that require the BMAT prior to application:

 What is the difference between the BMAT and the UCAT?

-Though both tests are used for judging the viability of a student applying for a medical-based degree, their focuses are slightly different.
+The BMAT and the UCAT are both used for judging the viability of a student applying for a medical-based degree, their focuses are slightly different.

 The main differences are listed below:

 |Focus||Knowledge and aptitude||Aptitude|